yuehaowong/devOpsDemo/README-DOCKER.md

 ### Part 3 - Testing

 We know the value of testing.
 Let's set up another docker-compose config that will spin up some test containers for us.
-We'll also be able to use these when we incorporate automated Continuous Integration with Travis-CI later.
+We'll also be able to use these when we incorporate automated Continuous Integration with GitHub Actions later.

 1. Create a file called `docker-compose-test.yml`.
 This file will look a lot like the one we created to run webpack-dev-server, with some important differences.